-What are the benefits of selling a rental property that has a tenant in place?
+Benefits to selling a rental property that has a tenant in place:

-- When selling a tenanted property, you have a reduced pool of prospective buyers because you will be selling to real estate investors.
+- When selling a tenanted property, you have a reduced pool of prospective buyers, because you will be selling to real estate investors.
 While the Colorado rental market is booming, you may still find a smaller group of buyers than if you were to sell to the more traditional, homeowner occupied buyer.

 - Tenant cooperation is necessary.
 We recommend that you only sell if you have established a strong relationship with your tenant.
 Tenants don’t generally appreciate having their home sold or shown to potential buyers.
 You may consider offering them an incentive, such as a discount on rent, to ensure they are on board with the sale.